fabiospampinato/worktank/README.md

 ## Usage

+There are two ways to make worker pools, one is dynamic and can be done entirely at runtime, the other one is static and requires a bundler plugin.

+### Dynamic Pools

+Dynamic pools can be created at runtime and require no bundler plugin at all, for them to work the functions to execute in worker threads must be serializable just by calling `#toString` on them, basically they must not depend on their closure.

-First you have to make a worker pool:
+First of all you have to make a worker pool:

 ```ts
 import WorkTank from 'worktank';